-In terms of how long it will take to grow back, this very much depends as - without any intervention - it will continue to thin and fall out.
-This is due to the underlying cause of male pattern hairloss - a testosterone byproduct called dihydrotestosterone, but perhaps better known as DHT.
+In terms of how long it will take to grow back, this very much depends as - without any intervention - it is likely continue to thin and fall out.
+This is due to the underlying cause of male pattern hairloss - a testosterone byproduct called dihydrotestosterone, but perhaps better known as DHT

 When a man has an inherited sensitivity to DHT, any time following puberty it can start to bind to his hair follicles in the susceptible areas of his scalp.
 Over time this leads to the production of increasingly finer, weaker hairs - which displays outwardly as thinning hair

 Left to run its course, this will continue with the hair becoming increasingly thinner and may cause baldness in some or all of the affected areas.
 For those wanting options for preventing baldness

 , there are clinically-proven hair loss treatments

 that are designed to inhibit DHT and promote normal hair growth.